People Get Ready (The Chambers Brothers album): Reception

 The album was reviewed in the 23 April 1966 issue of Cash Box with the reviewer saying that the group's harmonies were surefooted and the instrumental sound was funky and infectious.
 The songs singled out for mention were "People Get Ready", "Call Me" and "Hooka Tooka".
-The reviewer also said that the ears of the listener would be extited and it had an appeal to those who are fans of rock, blues or just top music.
+The reviewer also said that it should delight and excite the listener and it had an appeal to those who are fans of rock, blues or just top music.

-The album was reviewed in Vladimir Bogdanov's All Music Guide to Soul.
-Bruce Eder said that the group sounded a little but surer on the basic blues numbers than the some of the R&B that they covered.
+The album was reviewed in Vladimir Bogdanov's All Music Guide to Soul where it was given three stars.
+Bruce Eder said that the group sounded a little but surer on the basic blues numbers than some of the R&B that they covered.
 He said that they did a beautiful job on harmonizing on the Curtis Mayfield song, "People Get Ready" and their displaying a command on the poppier side of rock & roll with their composition "Call Me" with its "Hang on Sloopy" style riff.
 He finished off with saying that the album with its companion release "Now" were good low cost introductions to The Chambers Brothers who in that time were a commanding exciting stage presence.

 The album was one of the four Chambers Brothers albums revisited in the 14 February 2008 edition of PopMatters.
 The reviewer noted that the Chambers Brothers refused to be defined by one genre.
 Even though the genre-crossing produced some awkward moments, the group was never out of their element.
 The wicked rhythm guitar of Willie Chambers being meshed with George Chambers’ languid bass and Lester Chambers' blues-tinged harmonica inciting the audience and their approval was also noted.